DaFuqs/LootCrates/README.md

 DoNotConsumeKeyOnUnlock   | boolean    | When true the opening key will be not be removed when unlocking the crate.
 "Locked" will have to be true to be effective.
 OncePerPlayer             | boolean    | When true every player can only use the crate once to generate loot.
 If "LootGenerationTimeInTicks" is set to <= 0 loot will be generated once per player

-**Warning:**
+<span style="color:red">**Warning:**</span>

 Handle some combinations with care.
-Or do you really want players to have portable shulker boxes, that generate loot every minute?
+Or do you really want players to have portable containers that generate new loot every minute?